bossm747/agentboyong/replit.md

 ## Overview

-This is a full-stack web application that creates a cloud-based sandbox development environment.
-It's built with React on the frontend and Express.js on the backend, featuring real-time collaboration capabilities through WebSockets.
-The application provides users with a complete IDE experience including file management, code editing, terminal access, and system monitoring.
+This is a comprehensive AI Runtime Sandbox that functions both as a web application and a Model Context Protocol (MCP) server.
+It provides AI agents with a powerful, isolated execution environment for code development, file management, and system operations.
+The system features a mobile-first responsive web interface and standardized MCP tools for seamless AI integration.

 ## System Architecture